quattor/quattor.github.com/_aquilon/00-install.md

 ## Configuring Database

-This step applies only for installation using Postgres as their database backend (recommended, see above).
-After installing the RPMs, it is necessary to initialize the Postgres environment and to create a database for Aquilon.
+This step applies only for installation using Postgres as their database back-end (recommended, see above).
+After installing the RPMs, it is necessary to initialise the Postgres environment and to create a database for Aquilon.
 The main steps are:

-* Initializing the Postgres environment:
+* Initialising the Postgres environment:

 ```bash
 /usr/bin/postgresql-setup